zqpxe/zqpxe/README.md

 - 👋 Hi, I’m zqpxe
-- I’m interested in Discord Bot Developing & Software Development
+- I’m interested in Discord Bot Developing, Software Development & Game Hacking.
--  How to reach me <@1064232741132050522> or gunholder6 (Only add if you are interested in something)
+-  Want to get in contact? <@1064232741132050522> or gunholder6 (Only add if you are interested in something)

 <!---
 zqpxe/zqpxe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.